 STORiCORE

 Two years ago, I set out on a life-changing adventure.
-I chose to turn much of my focus to keeping up with the advancements in AI, deciding to see what I might learn and be able to incorporate into my areas of interest—writing, graphic novels, filmmaking, blogging, and video games.
+I chose to turn much of my focus to keeping up with the advancements in AI, deciding to see what I might learn and be able to incorporate into my areas of interest—writing, graphic novels, filmmaking, blogging, and video games, and my new found interest in App creation.

 Things didn't exactly start that way.
 There was a serious young woman whom I had never seen before on a news show in February of 2023, talking about the jobs AI was most likely to take.
 Writing was one of the ones she highlighted.
 Not only was I concerned with what might happen to screenwriting and novel writing, but also with any other type of work I might be able to make money doing if what she said was true.
 It was a moment of existential dread when I realized that a machine or machines could potentially replace me and the value I can provide with my mind and my hands.